Tasmanian ATOD Service Directory

 North West Coast

-YFCC provides a wide range of services to address the needs of young people and their families whose lives are affected by AOD including early intervention outreach services, specialist intervention, community information, health promotion, support and information to families/carers and friends.
-Counselling services are free and confidential and are available in both Burnie and Devonport.
-YOUTH SERVICE
+YFCC provides a wide range of services to address the needs of community members who’s lives are affected by AOD misuse including early intervention, outreach services, specialist intervention, group work, support and information to families/carers and friends.
+Counselling and case management services are free, confidential and are available right across NW Tasmania, including the West Coast and King island.

 Needle and Syringe Program (NSP)

-The NSP provides information, clean injecting equipment and a disposal service at 81 Oldaker Street, Devonport.
+The NSP provides information, clean injecting equipment and a disposal service at 62 Stewart Street, Devonport.